Community Leadership

 Meals of Hope, Port Nelson & Food Security Initiatives

-Through my involvement with Meals of Hope and related community support initiatives, I’ve worked alongside volunteers and community partners focused on addressing food insecurity and supporting residents with dignity and care.
-This work has included preparing and distributing meals while supporting broader community efforts aimed at reducing barriers for individuals and families facing difficult circumstances.
-These experiences have strengthened my understanding of how economic pressures and rising costs affect people differently across our community.
+Through her involvement with Meals of Hope and other community support initiatives, Olivia has worked alongside volunteers and community partners focused on addressing food insecurity and supporting residents with dignity and care.
+This work has included preparing and distributing meals while contributing to broader community efforts that help reduce barriers for individuals and families facing challenging circumstances.

 PACE Canada team photo at a recent conference for programming for the elderly and senior care